 ^ = Pro=Palestinian event(s) commemorating nakba (catastrophe) mass displacement of 1948

-* = Related anti-administration protests may merge in Federal Plaza
+* = Related anti-administration protests may merge in Federal Plaza; Possible march to Immigration and Customs Enforcement (ICE) office at 101 W Ida B Wells

 Event/Protest Best Practices